The Watershed Guardian Program

 The City of Postville and Northeast Iowa RC&D have teamed up to develop a Storm Water Demonstration Site in Postville, Iowa where several urban storm water conservation practices have been installed along with bilingual interpretation of each practice.
 Upper elementary and middle school classes from around Northeast Iowa are invited to visit the demonstration site where they will engage in hands-on learning about the effects storm water runoff has on water quality and flooding.
 The site visit will include a tour of the grounds and interactive activities such as the EnviroScape, which illustrates point and non-point source pollution, and the Stream Table, which shows the behavior of water over different types of surfaces.

 After students visit the Storm Water Demonstration Site, teachers are encouraged to lead cross-curricular learning through the Northeast Iowa Watershed Guardian Teacher’s Packet.
 Lessons included in this teacher’s packet will help students understand the overall impacts of urban storm water on flooding and water quality.
-Lessons included in the packet include the age level lessons are appropriate for, and the Iowa core standards that correlate with each lesson or activity.
 The packet includes a mixture of indoor and outdoor, and visual and hands-on learning activities that apply to almost every student’s learning needs.
-Lessons included in the teacher’s packet are transformed to reflect the Karst topography of Northeast Iowa.
-A pre and post assessment measures the students learning throughout the lessons.
+Lessons in the teacher’s packet are transformed to reflect the Karst topography of Northeast Iowa.
+A pre and post assessment measures the students learning throughout the program.
 The teacher’s packet also includes project ideas and activities that will prepare them to implement their own storm water project.

 There will be special dates throughout the year in which any student may visit the storm water demonstration site without their school.
 These students will still be able to become a Watershed Guardian by implementing their own storm water management practice in their home or community without funding from the available grants.
 A picture of the individual during construction and with the finished project will be reported in order to become a Watershed Guardian.